Permanent Retainer vs. Removable Retainer: Learn the Difference!

 Now you may ask, “Which one is best for me?”!
 This blog is here to help you find the suitable type of retainer for you by explaining each type, along with their pros and cons.

-What is a Permanente Retainer?
+What is a Permanent Retainer?

 A permanent retainer is a thin wire that is custom-fitted and attached to the back of the teeth.
 It is also known as a bonded or fixed retainer.
 It is usually applied to the lower front teeth, although it can also be applied to the upper teeth.